SumitSonitechti/Gadget-Smart-Watch-/README.md

 ## Project Overview

 This project is a simple HTML webpage to showcase the launch of the **SmartX Pro** smartwatch.
-The page demonstrates the use of basic HTML features and fulfills all the requirements listed in the assignment.

 ## Code Structure